ng-Classic/ng-classic/aio/content/guide/typed-forms.md

 });
 ```

-Each `Untyped` symbol has exactly the same semantics as in previous Angular Classicversions, so your application should continue to compile as before.
+Each `Untyped` symbol has exactly the same semantics as in previous Angular Classic versions, so your application should continue to compile as before.
 By removing the `Untyped` prefixes, you can incrementally enable the types.

 <a id="form-control-inference"></a>